Consulting a librarian

 Do you have the time and resources required to conduct a high quality systematic review?

-Unless your topic is very narrow or newly emerging, you can reasonably expect to have to download, deduplicate, and review for relevance hundreds, if not thousands, of citations once the searches have been executed.
-This can be a time-consuming process and one that researchers often forget to factor into their overall timeframe.
+For example, unless your topic is very narrow or newly emerging, you can reasonably expect to have to download, deduplicate, and review for relevance hundreds, if not thousands, of citations once the searches have been executed.
+This can be a time-consuming process.

 Access to, and familiarity with, citation management software is crucial to systematic review work.
 EndNote is the product made available to Flinders University staff and students.
 It can be accessed on-campus and/or downloaded onto a personal computer.
-The Student Learning Centre provides EndNote training if you are not familiar with the product.
-If you are collaborating with a librarian as co-author, the librarian will manage all data processes.
-He/she may discuss with you the possibility of sharing files using FLO, Dropbox, or Google Docs.
+The Student Learning Centre provides EndNote training..

 Is your systematic review intended for publication?